 Mathematics: 3 credits (to include Algebra I and Geometry)

-History & Social Studies: 3 credits (to include at least 1 credit each of World History/Geography, U.S. and Virginia government, and U.S. and Virginia history)
+History & Social Studies: 3 credits (to include World History, American History 1, and Government)

-Laboratory Science: 3 credits (to include Biology and Chemistry)
+Science: 3 credits (to include 2 lab sciences)

 Health and Wellness*: 2 credits (to include 1 semester of health)

 Career and Technology Exploration: 1 credit (to include Personal Finance)